aalto-trafficsense/regular-routes-devops/README.markdown

 1. Generate waypoints (run osm recipe in local mode)
     * `$ cd /opt/regularroutes-cookbooks/cookbooks`
     * `$ sudo chef-client --local-mode -j ../regularroutes-wpts.json`
-1. *IF* waypoint generation was done on another server than the intended production server, package and transfer the resulting osm database to the production server:
+1. *IF* waypoint generation was done on another server than the intended production server, package and save the resulting waypoints table:
-    * `$ pg_dump -h 127.0.0.1 -U regularroutes -W regularroutes -F t > my_database.dump`
+    * `$ pg_dump -h 127.0.0.1 -U regularroutes -W regularroutes -F t -t waypoints > my_waypoints.tar`
-    * _TBD: Whether pg_dumpall would be better?_
-    * Pack: `gzip my_database.dump`
+    * Pack: `gzip my_waypoints.tar`
-    * Transfer `my_database.dump.gz` to your intended TrafficSense server e.g. with scp.
+    * Transfer `my_database.dump.gz` to your intended regularroutes server (or at least a temporary safe location) e.g. with scp.
-    * Unpack: `gunzip my_database.dump.gz`
-    * Restore the database: `pg_restore -h 127.0.0.1 -U regularroutes -W -d regularroutes my_database.dump`
-    * _Another way with text-format dump to be tested_

-_Note: If a separate server was used just for database population, it is no longer needed after this step._
+_Note: If this was a separate server just for waypoint generation, it is no longer needed after this step._

-Logs will be in `/var/log/upstart/` (upstart) or `journalctl --unit regularroutes-api` and similar (systemd)

 C: Setting up a TrafficSense server